timothycohen/battleship/src/README.md

 ### bugs:
 - [ ] gameboard overflows on very small screens (385px)
 - [ ] background doesn't extend to bottom in phone landscape mode
-- [ ] if the transition speed of the pass bomb animation is too fast (700ms), it plays twice and sends the board to the next player

 ### improvements:
 - [ ] playerUp should be the actual player object not the index